 What is the average cost of live-in care?

 The cost of live-in care is hugely variable and ranges anywhere from £700 - £1,800 a week.
-With this in mind, an average cost of 24-hour care at home is £1,250 a week.
+With this in mind, the average cost of 24-hour live-in care is £926 a week.

 The two main factors influencing the cost of live-in care are:

 - Your chosen provider: cost of care varies greatly between provider’s meaning it is definitely worth shopping around

 - Your level of care needs: some people are looking for companionship whereas others have high levels of personal care needs which will have a bearing on cost